benmizrahi/jupyter-extra-magics/README.md

 A magic designed to collect cell execution results and combine notebook results into single EMAIL/SLACK, the magic run immediate and it give us the ability to debug the message while development, each cell output is acceptable as an attachment - Datafream,  Plot, String messages.

-Using this magic requires having 4 environment parameters declared in the Jupyter instance created:
+Using this magic requires having the following environment parameters declared when the Jupyter instance created:

 ```